subhamoymahajan/in-silico-microscopy/README.md

 python mono2color.py -f imageheader -p param.dat -t timestep
 ```

 This generates a colored *in-silico* microsocpy image (PNG with 1200 dpi).
+The frame is generated as white color.
+The colors are mixed based on Cite.

 **Arguments:**